theopauw/tablemtnmap/README.md

 ## Deployment

+Requires PostgreSQL and PostGIS.
 Python requirements are indicated in requirements.txt.

 The settings setup is customised to allow for multiple deployments to be included in version control.
-Note that theospatial/settings/__init__.py is added to .gitignore - this file is used to store secrets (e.g. db user and password) and to select which settings file to use.
+Note that theospatial/settings/\__init__.py is added to .gitignore - this file is used to store secrets (e.g. db user and password) and to select which settings file to use.
 For a new deployment:
-* Copy __init__.template to __init__.py (don't rename).
+* Copy \__init__.template to \__init__.py (don't rename).
 * Add any secrets to this file (the template provides some guidance regarding db).
-* Non-secret settings: copy theospatial/settings/dev.py, edit copy as necessary and change the import line in __init__.py to import from .mynewdev in stead of .dev
+* Non-secret settings: copy theospatial/settings/dev.py, edit copy as necessary and change the import line in \__init__.py to import from .mynewdev in stead of .dev